Dennis-03/feature-shop-api/Readme.md

 	need to get:
 		How much tact coins user-XYZ collected?
-		How much tact coins team-ABC collected?
+		How much tact coins team-ABC collected? - DONE
-		How much do we owe to team-ABC which has to be released soon?
-		Which team collected max coins in this week?
+		How much do we owe to team-ABC which has to be released soon? - DONE Which team collected max coins in this week?

 --------/